 Virgin Media's big new music service, announced last summer, has hit a snag.
 Independent music alliance Merlin has told its members that it can't reach a fair price, but still hopes to.

 US Apple stores and Best Buy branches will have a few iPads in stock on Saturday to ensure the media-friendly queues.
+However, some in the expected line-up may be waiting for the next-generation iPhone.

 US lawmakers are calling on the Federal Trade Commission (FTC) to probe privacy complaints about Google's Buzz, following a tirade of grumbles that greeted the creepy injection of the real-time Twitterbookish tech into Gmail in February this year.